 9-1-1 Call Volume:

 An estimated 240 million calls are made to 9-1-1 in the U.S. each year.
-According to the FCC, one-third are wireless calls; in many communities, it’s one-half or more of all 9-1-1 calls.
+In many areas, 70% or more are from wireless devices.

 Basic 9-1-1 means that when the three-digit number is dialed, a call taker/dispatcher in the local public safety answering point (PSAP), or 9-1-1 call center, answers the call.The emergency and its location are communicated by voice (or TTY) between the caller and the call taker.